gvido/matrix-backup/README.md

 # quick version
 npx @gvido/matrix-backup --host your.matrix.server.net path/to/output/file.ndjson

-# or, pass in
+# or, pass in the params
-npx @gvido/matrix-backup --host your.matrix.server.net path/to/output/file.ndjson
+npx @gvido/matrix-backup --host your.matrix.server.net --room !your-room-id:your.matrix.server.net path/to/output/file.ndjson

+# see all options
+npx @gvido/matrix-backup --help
 ```